OpenAPITools/openapi-generator/samples/client/petstore/csharp-netcore/OpenAPIClient-httpclient/README.md

 c.Proxy = webProxy;
 ```

-To use your own HttpClient instances just assign the static properties on the ApiClient:
+To use your own HttpClient instances just pass them to the ApiClass constructor.

 ```csharp
 HttpClientHandler yourHandler = new HttpClientHandler();